viveknair/pengineer/README.md

 Pengineer (prompt engineer) is a small NextJS application to help create prompts for OpenAI.

 ### Usage
-Add your prompt and its elated completion to the textareas.
+Add your prompt and its related completion to the textareas.
 The prompt/completion pair saves to the selected list.
 There's a default list and you can create additional.

 ### Download format
 This application creates a [JSON Line](https://jsonlines.org/) formatted file that's compatible with how OpenAI fine-tunes models.
 More information on that [here](https://beta.openai.com/docs/guides/fine-tuning/prepare-training-data).